 The Three Sisters is an unusual rock formation.
 Three sandstone peaks stand side by side in Jamison Valley.
 According to Aboriginal legend, they were three sisters who were turned to stone.

 The best spot to see the Three Sisters is at Echo Point lookout.

-Try to get to Echo Point lookout before sunset because the views are even more spectacular.
-The rock formations are also floodlit in the evenings.
+Try to get to Echo Point lookout before sunset or in the evening.
+The views are spectacular.
+The rock formations are floodlit until 11 pm.

 If you like hiking, a few excellent hiking trails start at Echo Point.

-Getting there: If you're coming by car, drive to corner Echo Point Road and Cliff Drive in Katoomba.
-If you're arriving by train, either walk 30 minutes (2.6 kilometres) from Katoomba Station or catch bus 686.
+Getting there: If arriving by car, drive to corner Echo Point Road and Cliff Drive in Katoomba.
+If arriving by train, either walk 30 minutes (2.6 kilometres) from Katoomba Station or catch bus 686.
 It's also accessible via Blue Mountains Explorer Bus.

 Scenic World is the most popular human-made attraction in the Blue Mountains.

 Ride the steepest passenger train in the world, the Scenic Railway.
 Then walk through a rainforest via the Scenic Walkway which will lead you to the Cableway.